yogeshojha/rengine/README.md

 And you can post the full stack trace to your newly created issue to help developers to track the root cause of the bug and correct the bug easily

-__Activating debug like this also give you the full stack trace in the browser__ instead of a 500 Error without any details.
+**Activating debug like this also give you the full stack trace in the browser** instead of an error 500 without any details.
-So don't forget to open the developer console and check for any XHR request with 500 error.
+So don't forget to open the developer console and check for any XHR request with error 500.
-If there's any check the response of this request to get your detailed error.
+If there's any, check the response of this request to get your detailed error.

 <img src="https://user-images.githubusercontent.com/1230954/276260955-ed1e1168-7c8f-43a3-b54d-b6285d52b771.png">